The Thrilling Athens & Marathon 8-h private sightseeing tour

 The tour begins with a visit to the heart of the city, the Constitution Square, where you can see the Tomb of the Unknown Soldier, the House of the Parliament, and the adjacent Royal Gardens, known today as the National Gardens.

-Panathenaic Stadium of Athens
+Athens Panathenaic Stadium

-Panathenaic Stadium of Athens
+Athens Panathenaic Stadium

 The tour will also take you to the Panathenaic Stadium where you can see the site of the modern Olympic Games in 1896.